Free Twitter Analytics

 Social Bearing is a Useful Free Analytics Tool for Twitter Users

-Social Bearings analytics tools enable you to locate and filter followers or tweets according to factors like geography, emotion, or engagement.
+Social Bearings analytics tools enable you to locate and filter followers or tweets according to geography, emotion, or engagement.
 It analyses your reach, impressions, retweets and replies.

 Geotagged tweets allow you to find the top influencers, posts and hashtags in a certain area.
 It can also give valuable statistics on your followers, who they are following, what hashtags they are using and what posts they are retweeting.